-A Conversation with Gabriel Duquette and Haley Thurston
+A Conversation with Gabriel Duquette and The Sublemon

 Gabriel Duquette is a co-founder of Liposuction (tagline “aesthetics without all the fat”).
-He started the site with Haley Thurston, who studied art at Yale before contributing to Carcinistion and Ribbonfarm (her more casual art writing can be found at The Sublemon).
+He started the site with The Sublemon, who studied art at Yale before contributing to Carcinistion and Ribbonfarm.
 Both are interested primarily in “retro-engineering” and applying “epistemic hygiene” to matters of taste and aesthetics.
 They write loosely within the community — and from the intellectual framework — of postrationalism (alongside critics like Sarah Perry and Venkatesh Rao).

 Key terminology they’ve coined or championed: